Maintenance: Changing Front Rotors and Brake Pads

 Step 1: Slightly Loosen lug nut from wheel.
 Note: Loosen, not remove.

-Now that the wheel is off the ground, you should be able to take the lug nuts off entirely and remove the wheel.
+With the wheel off the ground, remove the lug nuts entirely and take off the wheel.

 Step 4: Remove the rotor set screw

-Take advantage of the brake pads to remove the rotor screw with a T40 Torx bit.
-It’ll help for someone to press the brakes while you take off the screw.
+Utilize the brake pads to remove the rotor screw with a T40 Torx bit.
+It’s handy to have someone pressing the brakes while you’re doing this.

-I used 18mm socket with a breaker bar to remove this.
+Use the 18mm socket with a breaker bar to achieve this.

-I placed the Caliper body + bracket on top of the suspension knuckle.
-I suggest using a zip tie or short bungie cord to secure it.
+Once removed, place the Caliper body + bracket on top of the suspension knuckle.
+To ensure it stays put, consider securing it with a zip tie or short bungie cord.

 Once the rotor is removed, I took the opportunity to clean the mating surface.
 I cleaned it with a wire brush and applied copper anti-seize on the mating surface after.